sanity-io/sanity/README.md

 Unless you want to modify/contribute to the core Sanity components, you're probably better off having a look at the [Sanity documentation](http://sanity.io/docs/) that explains how to quickly get started using our hosted backend.

+# Want to contribute?
+Contributions are always welcome, no matter how large or small.
+Before contributing, please read our [code of conduct](https://github.com/sanity-io/sanity/blob/master/CODE_OF_CONDUCT.md).

+Make sure you have *Node.js* version 4 or newer and *npm* version 5 or newer.

 ## Installing

 ```